davidtwco/rfcs/text/0000-build-std.md

    [wg-cargo-std-aware#30] identifies that some targets have special handling in bootstrap which will need to be duplicated in build-std.
-Targets could be whitelisted or blacklisted to avoid having to address this initially.
+Targets could be allowlisted or denylisted to avoid having to address this initially.

    [wg-cargo-std-aware#38] argues that a forced lock of the standard library is desirable, to which there was no disagreement.
 This was more relevant